-Back in March of this year, OTB Agency teamed up with 11 other Leeds based advertising and marketing agencies, lending their collective industry expertise to School of Thought and its latest cohort of budding creatives.
+Back in March of this year, Think OTB Agency teamed up with 11 other Leeds based advertising and marketing agencies, lending their collective industry expertise to School of Thought and its latest cohort of budding creatives.

 School of Thought is an intensive 12 week programme that challenges a mixture of final year students, graduates and those in the infancy of their careers to tackle a new brief each week using a different discipline of advertising.
 Each agency sets their brief on Monday and contestants take three days to hone their idea, before presenting back to the agency on Thursday.